(613) 533-2901 (M.Sc. and Ph.D. Programs)

 Areas of Research

-Faculty members conduct research in a wide variety of areas related to epidemiology, clinical trials, biostatistics, health services research, health policy, and health economics.
-Within these broad disciplines, specific content strengths include: cancer epidemiology, biostatistics methodology, injury epidemiology, environmental health, developmental disabilities, psychiatric epidemiology, mental health, home care, health reimbursement mechanisms, health care utilization, and community care.
-Opportunities in many of these areas are strengthened by formal affiliations with research groups such as: The Canadian Cancer Trials Group (CTTG) and the Division of Cancer Care and Epidemiology, both located in the Queen's Cancer Research Institute, Centre for Health Services and Policy Research, Queen's - ICES Health Services Research, Social Program Evaluation Group, the Centre for Studies in Primary Care, the Centre for Obesity and Research Education(CORE), the Nursing (PRN) Group, Mental Health Research Group, KFL&A Public Health, and the Clinical Research Unit at Kingston General Hospital.
+Faculty members conduct research in a wide variety of areas related to epidemiology, clinical trials, biostatistics, health services research, health policy, health economics, and other fields.
+Within these broad disciplines, specific content strengths include: cancer epidemiology, biostatistics methodology, social epidemiology, environmental health, developmental disabilities, psychiatric epidemiology, mental health, home care, health reimbursement mechanisms, health care utilization, and community care.
+Opportunities in many of these areas are strengthened by formal affiliations with research groups such as: The Canadian Cancer Trials Group (CCTG) and the Division of Cancer Care and Epidemiology (CCE), both located in the Queen's Cancer Research Institute (QCRI), the Health Services and Policy Research Institute (HSPRI), ICES Queen’s, KFL&A Public Health, and Kingston Health Sciences Centre / Kingston General Hospital Clinical Research Services (CRS).

-There is no funding for students in the professional MPH program, although some of the practicums offered for the summer term will provide funding.
+There is no funding for students in the professional MPH program, although some of the practicums offered for the summer term may provide funding.

 Each year there is a limited number of teaching assistantships.
 Positions are posted in July of each year and are awarded according to the instructor's assessment of skills for the position.